 If you suffer permanent disability due to your accident, you may be entitled to compensation covering vocational training related to a new position that you can perform with your limitations, if you cannot perform your previous job.

 In some cases, victims who suffer road rash may experience significant pain that interferes with their ability to live a normal and functional life.

 If you have experienced severe limitations due to a motorcycle accident road-rash injury, you may be entitled to compensation for your pain and suffering.

 However, compensation for pain and suffering can only be acquired by filing a personal injury lawsuit against the at-fault party.
 To determine the amount of compensation you may be able to receive, your attorney will factor in the amount of pain, discomfort, physical limitation and mental anguish you have experienced after the accident.

-If you have been injured in a motorcycle accident, Lynch Law Firm’s New Jersey personal injury attorneys will fight to recover the compensation you deserve for your medical bills, lost wages, and pain and suffering.
+If you have been injured in a motorcycle accident, Lynch Law Firm, PC’s New Jersey personal injury attorneys will fight to recover the compensation you deserve for your medical bills, lost wages, and pain and suffering.

 Request a free, no obligation consultation to find out which legal options may be available to pursue compensation for your injuries.
 We provide our services on a contingency fee basis, which means you will not be charged upfront legal fees.
 Our attorneys only receive payment if you recover compensation for your claim.